 C Clinical assessment of LLLD Comparison of upper:lower segment lengths reveals right lower limb hypertrophy.
 The pelvis is leveled by standing on a lift (white), calculating total discrepancy.
 Femoral component of the discrepancy (red) is determined by comparing knee heights with hips flexed to 90 degrees and feet off table.
-Tibial component (yellow) is determined by comparing knee heights with hips flexed to 45 degrees and knees flexed to 90 degrees.
+Tibial component (yellow) is determined by comparing knee heights with hips flexed to 90 degrees.